dksanyal/Name-Parsing/README.md

 Examples:

-"Rena Torres Cacoullos"   => LASTNAME = "Torres Cacoullos", FORENAME = "Rena"

-"Raymond J. Lawrence Jr." => LASTNAME = "Lawrence", SUFFIX = "Jr.", FORENAME = "Raymond J."
+"Raymond J. Lawrence Jr." => LASTNAME = "Lawrence", SUFFIX = "Jr.", FIRSTNAME = "Raymond J."

-We devise a new machine learning-based tool to annotate a personal name precisely into these 3 components.
+We devise a new machine learning-based tool to annotate a personal name into these components.
 This new technique helps us avoid the need of experts in framing rules for name annotation.
-Specifically, we use bidirectional LSTM to learn name annotations.
+Specifically, we use LSTM to learn name annotations.
 We use labelled metadata from the National Digital Library of India (NDLI) to train the LSTM.
-Most of the training data comprises author names from scholarly papers in PubMed and SpringerLink indexed by NDLI.
+Currently the training data comprises author names from scholarly papers in PubMed Central indexed by NDLI.

-TEST SET
+DATASET

-A manually-annotated corpus of personal names is prepared to test the performance of our tool.
-The test set is freely available for research purpose.
+An annotated corpus of personal names is prepared to test the performance of our tool.
+The dataset is freely available for research purpose.

-TEST RESULTS

-We achieved an accuracy of 86\% on the above test set.

-DEMO

-An online demo is available for public use.